pac-ac/osakaOS/README.md

 Multitasking kernel programs, file allocation, graphical window manipulation, a paint GUI program, and much more :)

 ![](desktop.png)
+<i>The desktop of osakaOS, you can enter the GUI by pressing the windows/command key.</i>

 <h2>How to run/compile</h2>